tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 Mass Displacement Podule
 : Allows asteroid to teleport.
 It can teleport in response to incoming missiles, if there are no Interceptor missiles left.
 It also has a 1% chance to teleport on an occasion when it would normally fire missiles.
-More research is required.
+If the asteroid gets too close to the edge of the screen and does not currently benefit from a gravity nullifier effect, it may also teleport to avoid zooming off the edge of the screen.

 Missile Silo
 : Required to build or launch missiles.